fetchai/colearn/docs/tutorial_on_customisation.md

 # Tutorial

-The most flexible way to use the collective learning backends is to make a class that implements the collective learning interface.
-The methods that need to be implemented are propose_weights, evaluate_weights and accept_weights. #fixme - correct names, reference class names, mayeb link to ml_interface.
+The most flexible way to use the collective learning backends is to make a class that implements the collective learning `MachineLearningInterface` defined in [colearn/ml_interface.py](colearn/ml_interface.py).
+The methods that need to be implemented are `train_model`, `test_model` and `accept_weights`.

-But the simpler way is to use one of the helper classes that we have provided that implement most of the collective learning interface for popular ML libraries.
+However, the simpler way is to use one of the helper classes that we have provided that implement most of the interface for popular ML libraries.
 These learners are `SKLearnLearner`, `KerasLearner`, and `PytorchLearner`.
-These learners implement methods to propose, evaluate and accept weights, and the user just needs to implement the _get_model function for the derived class.
+These learners implement methods to propose, evaluate and accept weights, and the user just needs to implement the `_get_model` function for the derived class.

-In this tutorial we are going to walk through using the PyTorchLearner.  #fixme - summary of steps here
+In this tutorial we are going to walk through using the PyTorchLearner.  #fixme - summary of steps here First we are going to define the model architecture, then we are going to load the data and configure the model, and then we will run collective learning.

 ## Defining the model
-What we need to do is define a subclass of PytorchLearner that implements _get_model.
+What we need to do is define a subclass of PytorchLearner that implements `_get_model`.
 Here we're defining a model for MNIST.

 ```python